Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Simulation Study

-In Simulation Study VII, we investigate the impact of intervention-dependent recruitment on the performance of discrete-time linear mixed models.
-This scenario reflects settings where the implementation of an intervention systematically alters recruitment practices, potentially leading to increased cluster-period sizes and fundamentally different recruitment patterns after receiving the intervention.
-This phenomenon can take place in trials when the intervention is perceived as beneficial by patients and providers.
-Specifically, we consider a standard SW-CRT with $I = 96$ and fix $J = 5$, $\rho_0 = 0.01$, $\rho_1 = 0.01$, CAC $= 0.5$ as a preliminary exploration.
-We systematically explore nine scenarios with varying recruitment sizes and patterns.
-For recruitment sizes, we consider 1) balanced recruitment with $K_{ij} = 50$ under both control and treatment, 2) moderately unbalanced recruitment with $K_{ij} = 25$ under control and $K_{ij} = 75$ under treatment, and 3) severely unbalanced recruitment with $K_{ij} = 10$ under control and $K_{ij} = 90$ under treatment.
-For each recruitment size, we consider uniform patterns under both conditions, uniform under control but cluster-period mixed under treatment, and cluster-period mixed under both conditions.
+In Simulation Study VII, we investigate the impact of intervention-dependent recruitment in the true data-generating process on the discrete-time working models.
+This setting reflects trials where implementing the intervention systematically alters recruitment practices, potentially leading to larger cluster-period sizes and different recruitment patterns after the intervention.
+As an initial exploration, we consider a constant intervention effect under Scenario~2 with $I = 96$, $J = 5$, $\rho_0 = 0.01$, $\rho_1 = 0.1$, and CAC $= 0.5$, and systematically vary recruitment sizes and patterns across control and intervention periods.
+For recruitment sizes, we consider (i) balanced recruitment with $K_{ij} = 50$ under both conditions, (ii) moderately unbalanced recruitment with $K_{ij} = 25$ under control and $75$ under intervention, and (iii) severely unbalanced recruitment with $K_{ij} = 10$ under control and $90$ under intervention.
+For each size configuration, we consider three recruitment patterns: uniform under both conditions (U + U), uniform under control but cluster-period mixed under intervention (U + CP), and cluster-period mixed under both conditions (CP + CP).
+All generated datasets are analyzed using discrete-time working models with EXCH, NE, and DTD correlation structures.